 Ahead of the next dining trend in Sydney, the diners of Spicy Sichuan sit around large tables of the restaurant's bottom level with a bubbling pot the centre piece of every table.
 Throwing in raw ingredients to the...

 Yum cha, ramen, dumplings, crispy duck, salt 'n' pepper squid, tapioca pearls or just a simple chilli chicken stir-fry?
-From Cantonese to Malaysian, Thai to Vietnamese, the melting pot of eateries, dumpling houses and neon-lit food in Chinatown and Haymarket are downright irresistible.
+Sydney's Chinatown is a melting pot of eateries.
+From Chinese and Cantonese to Malaysian, Thai and Vietnamese, the authentic Asian flavours are a delicious attraction in Sydney.